kamni/nodonuts/README.md

 This same step will need to be run again if the docs change.

+### Making changes as a developer

+If you make changes to the documentation as a developer, you will need to run the following commands before committing your changes:

+    cd <path to project>/docs
+    make json

 ## Default Data

 The project does not have an initial_data fixture, in order to allow site